Craley History, Family Crest & Coats of Arms

-Craley is a name of ancient Anglo-Saxon origin and comes from a family once having lived in the counties of Northumberland, Sussex and Bedfordshire.
+Craley is a name of ancient Anglo-Saxon origin and comes from a family once having lived in Crawley in the counties of Northumberland, Sussex and Bedfordshire.
 These place names derive from the Old English word "cra-we," meaning "crow," and "le-ah," meaning a " clearing in the woods."

 Early Origins of the Craley family